reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Expand-Tenant.md

 # Expand-Tenant

 ## SYNOPSIS
-Expand a list of tenants replacing any ids or names with the actual tenant object.
+Expand the tenants by id or name

 ## SYNTAX